 Trace-gas profiles of the boundary layer were measured using Multi-AXis Differential Optical Absorption Spectrometry (MAX-DOAS).
-The MAX-DOAS collects spectra of scattered sunlight at different elevation angles above azimuth to determine vertical

-- atmospheric profiles.
-The instrument was custom designed and built in-house at the National Institute of Water and Atmospheric Research (NIWA, Lauder, New Zealand).
-Full details of the instrument setup are described by Schofield et al. (2014d).
-The instrument was setup to scan two separate wavelength regions in the UV-Vis spectrum, enabling retrieval of NO2, O3, O4, BrO, HCHO, H2O, and IO.
-Spectra were measured - at multiple viewing angles during different periods but included -5, 1, 2, 3, 4, 6, 8, 15, 30 and 90° (with the latter being used as the reference angle).
-Viewing angles were maintained throughout the ship's roll using active correction utilising a ship-mounted accelerometer together with the in-built stepper motor.
-Due to the spectroscopic nature of this technique, data was filtered when reference spectra contained high amounts of NO2 (ship exhaust signature).
-The entrance optics were cleaned daily with lint-free - paper towels.
+The MAX-DOAS collects spectra of scattered sunlight at different elevation angles above azimuth to determine vertical atmospheric profiles.
+The instrument was custom designed and built in-house at the National Institute of Water and Atmospheric Research (NIWA; Lauder, New Zealand).
+Full details of the instrument set-up are described by Schofield et al. (2014).
+The instrument was set up to scan two separate wavelength regions in the UV-Vis (ultraviolet to visible) spectrum, enabling retrieval of NO2, O3, O4, BrO, HCHO, H2O and IO.
+Spectra were measured at multiple viewing angles during different periods but included -5, 1, 2, 3, 4, 6, 8, 15, 30 and 90° (with the latter being used as the reference angle).
+Viewing angles were maintained throughout the ship's roll using active correction utilising a ship-mounted accelerometer together with the built-in stepper motor.
+Due to the spectroscopic nature of this technique, data were filtered when reference spectra contained high amounts of NO2 (ship exhaust signature).
+The entrance optics were cleaned daily with lint-free paper towels.